Get Help Today(855) 593-1695

 - Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.

 Towards the end of the Big Book, one can find the 12 concepts and 12 traditions.
 The 12 traditions of AA aim to provide readers with the answers to questions like, “How can AA best function?” and “How can AA best stay whole and so survive?”
 Some examples of the traditions are:

 - Our common welfare should come first; personal recovery depends upon AA unity.

 - Each group should be autonomous except in matters affecting other groups or AA as a whole.

 - Each group has but one primary purpose—to carry its message to the alcoholic who still suffers.

 - Alcoholics Anonymous should remain forever nonprofessional, but our service centers may employ special workers.

 Help is out there

-The Big Book is full of personal stories of alcoholics who tell their stories of suffering, how they came to find AA, and how it changed them.
+The Big Book is full of personal stories of alcoholics who tell their stories, how they came to find AA, and how it changed them.
 The stories start with Bill W.’s story.
-He tells of how he started drinking when he was a soldier and how it followed him to law school where he almost failed because he was too drunk to write during one of his finals.
+He tells of how he started drinking alcohol when he was a soldier, and he continued in law school where he almost failed because he was too inebriated to write during one of his finals.
 As he became a stockbroker, the drinking only got worse until he lost his job and money.
-His wife worked in a department store while he drank all night and all day.
+His wife worked in a department store while he continued to drink alcohol night and day.

 Take action & empower yourself